 However, they have sometimes been observed flying near the ground in clearings.

 Morpho butterflies range in wingspan from the 7.5 centimetres (3 inches) to the larger 20 centimetres (8 inches) of the Sunset Morpho (M. hecuba).

-Many Morpho butterflies are coloured in metallic, shimmering shades of blue and green on the upper wing surface.
+Many Morpho butterflies are colored in metallic, shimmering shades of blue and green on the upper wing surface.
 The underside of the wings resembles foliage, with mottled brown, greys, blacks and reds.
 The female Morpho butterfly is less vivid than the male.
-The males bright colouring is designed to intimidate any rivals that might fly into his territory.
-The males wings reflect the bright, iridescent colour over an extremely wide angle, to maximize its visibility in the rainforest.
+The males bright coloring is designed to intimidate any rivals that might fly into his territory.
+The males wings reflect the bright, iridescent color over an extremely wide angle, to maximize its visibility in the rainforest.

 Morpho Butterfly Habitat

 Morpho butterflies are forest dwellers but will venture into sunny clearings in order to warm themselves.
 Males are territorial and will chase any would-be rivals.

 Morpho Butterfly Diet